exophunk/dotfiles/README.md

 ### Configure homestead/vagrant

+- Run `vagrant box add laravel/homestead` to install homestead
+- Make sure previous homestead steps are successful, Homestead repo is installed and Homestead.yaml is correct
+- Run homestead successfully first
+- Check if dnsmasq works correctly, so your .dev & .test domains are routed
-Run `vagrant-setup.sh` from your host or `vagrant-commands.sh` directly from the VM to configure homestead box (config and adding additional packages)
+- Run `vagrant-setup.sh` from your host or `vagrant-commands.sh` directly from the VM to configure homestead box (config and adding additional packages)

+### Copy Homestead databases
+- run `mysqldump -v -uroot -p --all-databases > workspace/alldb.sql` inside homestead VM to export all databases to the `workspace` folder.
+(Default homestead pw is `secret`)
+- run `mysql -u root -p < workspace/alldb.sql` on new machine (inside homestead VM)

-### nginx configs
+### homestead nginx configs
 Add custom nginx-files to ~/.homestead/nginx-configs

+### Copy keychains

+#### Sequel Pro Example
+1. Open Keychain
+2. Search for "Sequel Pro" and copy all items
+3. Create new keychain and safe it somewhere (eg dropbox)
+4. Paste all the items
+5. Open the keychain on new machine
+6. Unlock the chain and copy back all items from the keychain to "Login/Anmeldung" chain
+7. Open  Sequel Pro and go trough the favourites (you migrated them before via Mackup already).
+Allow all keychain access questions.

 ## Inspired by